Season 1, Episode 1: Caretaker16 January 1995

 20 May 1996

 The Kazon take over Voyager and strand the crew on a desolate primitive planet.
-Only Tom Paris, Lon Suder, and The Doctor are on board Voyager to retake the ship.
+Only Tom Paris, Lon Suder, and The Doctor are left to retake the ship.

 4 September 1996